CloudElementsOpenLabs/ezra-sample-app/README.md

 ## Cloud Elements keys/environment
 REACT_APP_CE_USER={your-cloud-elements-user-token}
 REACT_APP_CE_ORG={your-cloud-elements-org-token}
-REACT_APP_CE_ENV=[optional for using staging or snapshot, app defaults to production]
+REACT_APP_CE_ENV={one-of: staging, production, or snapshot}
 ```

 The user and org tokens can be found on Cloud Elements UI, in the user profile popout on the bottom left.
-For example: https://my-snapshot.cloudelements.io/welcome
+For example: https://my-snapshot.cloudelements.io/welcome.
+Your environment needs to match the User and Organization secrets you passed in when making the `POST` request above.

 ---